janmarthedal/janmr.com/_posts/2009-07-23-implementing-multiple-precision-arithmetic-part-1.markdown

 We will call {% imath u %} an {% imath n %}-digit number and {% imath u_0 %}, {% imath u_1 %}, etc., its digits.
 Unless stated otherwise we will always have that the most-significant digit is non-zero, here {% imath u_{n-1} \neq 0 %}, and we will represent zero with no digits, {% imath 0 = ()_b %}.
 We have {% imath b^{n-1} \leq u \leq b^n-1 %}, implying {% imath n=1+\lfloor \log_b u \rfloor %} for {% imath u \geq 1 %}.

-Let the word size of the data type <code>T</code> used for each digit be {% imath b_T %}.
-For instance, if <code>T</code> is a 32 bit unsigned integer, we have {% imath b_T = 2^{32} %}.
+Let the word size of the data type `T` used for each digit be {% imath b_T %}.
+For instance, if `T` is a 32 bit unsigned integer, we have {% imath b_T = 2^{32} %}.
 We will implement the algorithms using {% imath b = b_T %} and exploit the fact that C++ does arithmetic on unsigned integers [modulo](http://en.wikipedia.org/wiki/Modular_arithmetic) {% imath b_T %} (see paragraph 3.9.1 (4) of the [C++ standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2009/n2914.pdf)).
 This makes it possible to implement portable algorithms.
 They will not be optimal with respect to speed, however, and it will be noted when specialized operations, such as add-with-carry instructions, would lead to more efficient implementations.

 ### Data Structures

-A non-negative number will be represented in C++ as an instance of the class <code>NonNegativeInteger</code>:
+A non-negative number will be represented in C++ as an instance of the class `NonNegativeInteger`:

 {% highlight cpp %}
 template <typename T, typename V=detail::SimpleDigitVector<T> >